b-rajshekar/Learning-C/README.md

 # Learning-C

-Just started learning C Language, Hoping to learn all the basics in next 90 days, will upload everything I learn in C.
+Just started learning C Programming Language from (01-06-2023), Goal is to learn all the basics in next 90 days, will upload everything I learn in C.